molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Despite all precautions, with extensive [testing](#automated-testing) in place, errors will happen in production when diverse users with diverse browsers and devices are using your site.

 In particular, JavaScript exceptions will happen in production.
-We’ve learned that exceptions are helpful messages about problems in your code or your larger infrastructure – as long as you receive these messages and act upon them.
+We’ve learned that exceptions are helpful messages about problems in your code or your larger infrastructure&thinsp;—&thinsp;as long as you receive these messages and act upon them.

 Therefore, sending information about exceptions to you, the developer, is vital for every site that relies on JavaScript.